blakeblackshear/frigate

 What it does

-Frigate is a free, self-hosted security camera system that uses AI to detect people, cars, and other objects in real time — all running on your own hardware without sending footage to the cloud.
-It connects to standard IP cameras and works closely with the popular home automation platform Home Assistant, giving homeowners and businesses full control over their surveillance setup.
+Frigate is a free, self-hosted security camera system that uses AI to automatically detect people, cars, and other objects in real time — all running on your own hardware without sending footage to the cloud.
+It connects to standard IP cameras and plugs directly into the popular smart home platform Home Assistant, giving homeowners and businesses full control over their surveillance data.

 Why it matters